-- Do one of the following:
+Do one of the following:

-- Press Ctrl+Shift+R and then choose Extract Class
+Press Control+Shift+R and then choose Extract Class.

-- Right-click and choose Refactor | Extract Class in the context menu.
+Right-click and choose Refactor | Extract Class from the context menu.

-- Choose in the main menu.
+Choosefrom the main menu.

 You do not have to accept this suggestion, but if you will, you can click Extract all suggested members to select all of them.

 If you are extracting a non-public member, which is used by other members that you do not extract, ReSharper warns you that these usages will not work if the extracted member is left non-public.
-You can either select the dependent members by clicking Extract all suggested members or click on the warning icon and choose one of the suggested fixes:
+You can either select the dependent members by clicking Extract all suggested members or click the warning icon and choose one of the suggested fixes:

-- To apply the refactoring, click Next.
+To apply the refactoring, click Next.

-- If no conflicts are found, ReSharper performs the refactoring immediately.
+If no conflicts are found, ReSharper performs the refactoring immediately.
 Otherwise, it prompts you to resolve conflicts.

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.